Bossarant/CrimesAgainstFoodies/README.md

 * add a temp.json file
 * make a script that will write on the temp.json file
 * in the admin page print the temp.json file
-* make a nother script that prints from admin page ti PF.json
+* make another script that prints from admin page ti PF.json

 ### [Github Pages](https://bossarant.github.io/CrimesAgainstFoodies/Home/)